QKing-Official/LightProt/README.md

 2. Emergency flusher

 ## Emergency Flusher
-> BE CAREFULL, IT WIPES YOUR FIREWALL RULES!/n
+> BE CAREFULL, IT WIPES YOUR FIREWALL RULES!

 > RUN ON YOUR OWN RISK!

 ```bash